joblocal/vue-bucket-loader/readme.md

 # Vue Bucket Loader

 This Project provides a SSR compatible vue component which can handle file uploads directly to an AWS S3 Bucket.
-Therfore you will need to generate a signedUrl to upload your file.
+Therefore you will need to generate a signedUrl to upload your file.

 ## Requirements